 It's currently November, 2019 as I'm updating this recipe and this 'gal' is well into the festive spirit.

-I'm so glad London shares my enthusiasm for christmas also, with more than a month out until the big day.
+I'm so glad London shares my enthusiasm for christmas also, with more than a month out until the big day, Christmas decorations are popping up all over the city.

 One can never have too many gingerbread men!